 What nutritional fibers are acceptable for Pesach?

 Metamucil Original Course Powder is chometz-free and kitniyos-free.
 On the other hand, Benefiber is actual chometz.
+It is made from wheat and is strictly prohibited on Pesach.
 See our quick pick list here for common acceptable medications.

 I can drink wine, but need to limit my sugar intake.
 What do you recommend?